Limburan/Limburan.github.io/_pages/about.md

   caption: "My FieldworkFail illustrated by Jim Jourdane"
 ---

 Hi, My name is Agata Staniewicz.
 I'm a zoologist specialising in rare crocodile ecology and conservation.
-This blog documents some of my current and past fieldwork with crocodiles in Indonesia, Gabon and Côte d'Ivoire.
+This blog documents some of my research and fieldwork with crocodiles in Indonesia, Gabon and Côte d'Ivoire.

 ## Contact

-I'f you would like to know more or have any questions, you can send me a message on Twitter @AgataStaniewicz or email me at: agata.staniewicz@bristol.ac.uk
+I'f you would like to know more or have any questions, you can send me a message on Twitter @AgataStaniewicz or email me at: agata.staniewicz@gmail.com